David Villar Player Props: Giants vs. Tigers

-After hitting .182 with a double, three home runs, five walks and seven RBI in his past 10 games, David Villar and the San Francisco Giants face the Detroit Tigers (who will hand the ball to Michael Lorenzen) at 1:10 PM ET on Saturday.
+After going 0-for-0 in his most recent game, David Villar and the San Francisco Giants take on the Detroit Tigers (who will start Matthew Boyd) at 1:10 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-5) against the Tigers.
+He reached base in his only plate appearance in his last appearance against the Tigers.

 David Villar Game Info & Props vs. the Tigers